Nobel Laureate Liu Xiaobo, the unwitting martyr

 'Forced to live in purgatory'

-As Liu remained behind bars until recently, his wife -- an artist and a poet -- has paid a heavy price since his Nobel win.
+As Liu remained behind bars until recently, his wife -- an artist and a poet -- has paid a heavy price since his Nobel victory.

 China put her under house arrest, rounded up Liu's supporters and froze diplomatic relations with Norway shortly after his peace prize win.